menu

 Living in Delhi

 Delhi is a very small village located in the state of New York.
-With a population of 2,982 people and two associated neighborhoods, Delhi is the 501st largest community in New York.
-Much of the housing stock in Delhi was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 3,159 people and two associated neighborhoods, Delhi is the 501st largest community in New York.
+Delhi has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Telecommuters are a relatively large percentage of the workforce: 10.24% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.30% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Delhi is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.

 Real Estate in Popular Delhi Neighborhoods